Zofia Vetulani: Biography

 Zofia Vetulani was born in 1893 in Tarnów.
 She was the daughter of Franciszek Vetulani (1856–1921), an engineer, and Katarzyna née Ipohorska-Lenkiewicz (1868–1916).
 She had siblings: brother Stanisław and sisters Maria and Cecylia.

 She graduated from the Helena Strażyńska Private Female Junior High School in Kraków in 1911.
-Between 1911–1916 she studied philosophy at the Jagiellonian University in Kraków and at the Jan Kazimierz University in Lviv.
+Between 1911 and 1916 she studied philosophy at the Jagiellonian University in Kraków and at the Jan Kazimierz University in Lviv.
 In 1917 she completed a one-year course for high school graduates from the Kraków Academy of Commerce (Akademia Handlowa w Krakowie).

 She started her career as an aspirant of the box office at the Municipal Savings Bank of the City of Tarnów (1 January 1918 – 31 December 1920).
 On 1 January 1921, she was employed at the budget department of the Ministry of the Interior in Warsaw, where she worked successively as an intern, controller and treasurer in the rank of referendary, until the outbreak of World War II.

 On September 7, 1939, after the German invasion of Poland, Zofia Vetulani was evacuated from Warsaw at the request of the interior minister, with the order to export money, seals and ministerial documents from the country.
 Ten days later, together with some members of the government, she crossed the Polish-Romanian border.
 She kept the deposit entrusted to her until 22 November 1939, when she transferred it to the office director of the Ministry of the Interior, Antoni Robaczewski.
 The funds were deposited on the account of the State Property Protection Commission at the Embassy of the Republic of Poland in Bucharest.